VDA5050/VDA5050/VDA5050_EN.md

 serialNumber | string | Serial number of the AGV. actions [action] | array | Array of actions that need to be performed immediately and are not part of the regular order.

-When an AGV receives an instantAction, an appropriate actionStatus is added to the actionStates array of the AGV's state.
+When an AGV receives an `instantAction`, an appropriate `actionStatus` is added to the `actionStates` array of the AGV's state.
-The actionStatus is updated according to the progress of the action.
+The `actionStatus` is updated according to the progress of the action.
-See also Figure 16 for the different transitions of an actionStatus.
+See also Figure 16 for the different transitions of an `actionStatus`.

 ## 6.10 Topic: "state" (from AGV to master control)